Logo - The Possums baby and toddler sleep program.Logo - The Possums baby and toddler sleep program.

 Iron rich foods for your baby

-Dr Pamela Douglas22nd of Sep 202323rd of May 2024
+Dr Pamela Douglas22nd of Sep 20237th of Oct 2025

 toddler smiling with chocolate around its mouth

-Babies who are born full term have a reserve of iron, which has come through the placenta while in the womb.
+Babies who are born full term have a reserve of iron, which has come through the placenta while they were in the womb.
 In the first six months, breastfed babies get all the iron they need from their mother’s milk.
 But when you start solids it’s good to make sure that the foods you offer your baby contain plenty of iron, overall.

 There are two different kinds of iron.
 One is haem iron, which is found in meats and is more easily absorbed by the body.
 There is also non-haem iron, which comes from plants like vegetables, legumes and cereals.
-Babies can meet their iron needs from non-haem iron, as long as you offer plenty of these iron rich plant foods in your baby’s diet of solids.
+Babies can meet their iron needs from non-haem iron, as long as you offer plenty of these iron-rich plant foods in your baby’s diet of solids.

 • Meat & poultry (beef, beef and chicken liver, pork, turkey, chicken)